MS1997/TFA_group_33/README.md

 <b>Name of the app:</b> tracker_app <br>
 <b>Name of the project:</b> TFA_group_33 <br>
 <b>Views:</b> <br>
+  1. Main page of the app
-  1. Sightings (/sighting): A view that lists all squirrel sightings with links to edit:<br>
+  2. Sightings (/sighting): A view that lists all squirrel sightings with links to edit:<br>
         -	update a particular sighting (/sightings/<unique-squirrel-id>)<br>
         -	create a new sighting (/sightings/add)<br>
-  2. Map (/map): A view that shows a map that displays the location of the squirrel sightings<br>
+  3. Map (/map): A view that shows a map that displays the location of the squirrel sightings<br>
-  3. Stats (/stats): A view with interesting stats about the squirrel sightings <br>
+  4. Stats (/sightings/stats): A view with interesting stats about the squirrel sightings <br>
 <b>Management commands:</b> <br>
   1. Import (import_squirrel_data): To import the data from the 2018 census file (in CSV format)<br>
   2. Export (export_squirrel_data) : To export the squirrel data in CSV format<br>